ryanchynoweth44/DatabricksContent/walkthrough/03_TrainMachineLearningModel.md

     var vectorAssembler = new VectorAssembler().setInputCols(Array("passenger_count", "trip_time_in_secs", "trip_distance", "total_amount")).setOutputCol("features")
     ```

 1. For this example, we will split the data into train and test datasets.
 We will typically include a 'validation' dataset, however, this is not required for this example.
-Train datasets are used to train a machine learning model, the validation dataset is used to see how well our model is performing during the development process, and the test dataset is used to evaluate our model prior to deploying it to production or test environments.
+Train datasets are used to train a machine learning model, the validation dataset is used to see how well our model is performing during the development process, and the test dataset is used to evaluate our model prior to deploying it to production or test environments to ensure we have not overfit our model to the training or validation sets.
     ```scala
     var splits = df.randomSplit(Array(0.75, 0.25))
     var train = splits(0)